Englands Wood, Moeen Rock India In Second Test - UrduPoint

 But, worryingly for England, Wood also had a shoulder injury that would need to be assessed in the morning after diving headlong into an advertising board when saving a boundary.

-Mooen, brought back in place of dropped batsman Dan Lawrence to an attack missing star all-rounder Ben Stokes and fast bowler Jofra Archer, had 2-52 in 20 overs.
+Mooen, in for dropped batsman Dan Lawrence to an England attack missing Ben Stokes and Jofra Archer, had 2-52 in 20 overs.

-Shortly before play ended, the umpires appeared to suggest the game could not proceed if England took the new ball in the gathering gloom, even though the floodlights were on.
+Shortly before play ended, the umpires appeared to suggest the game could not proceed if England took the new ball, even though the floodlights were on.

 England, however, did not want to risk conceding runs in those circumstances, with Rishabh Pant 14 not out and Ishant Sharma unbeaten on four.

+- 'Buzzing' Moeen - "There were two parties -- one wanted to stay out there; one was not so sure," Moeen told Sky sports.

+"It's been a great Test match.
+For me to come back and be part of it has been great...
+As soon as I got the call I was buzzing to come back and play," he added.

-Play resumed Sunday with England 27 runs ahead following captain Joe Root's superb 180 not in his side's first-innings 391.
+Play resumed Sunday with England 27 runs ahead after Root's superb 180 not in a total of 391.

 Rahul and Rohit had provided the bulk of India's first-innings 364 with 129 and 83 respectively.

-But Rahul fell for five on Sunday when, having left the ball so well this series, he edged a 93 mph (150 kph) Wood delivery straight into wicketkeeper Jos Buttler's gloves.
+But Rahul fell for five on Sunday when, having left the ball so well this series, he edged a 93 mph (150 kph) Wood delivery to wicketkeeper Jos Buttler.

+Rohit drew India level when he pulled a 91 mph Wood ball for six.

 India were now effectively none for two.